Decision Framework

 Time4 to 12 weeks to the first production workflow.
 Further workflows compound on the first.

-Six originators at EUR 800 fully-loaded per day.
+Six originators at EUR 800/day fully loaded.
 Two hours per teaser on manual screening.
-Roughly 300 teasers per year at mid-market origination volume.
-That is ~EUR 180K of senior origination time absorbed by first-look screening alone, before counting deals missed or mispriced due to screening fatigue.
+Roughly 300 teasers a year at mid-market volume.
+That is ~EUR 180K of senior origination time absorbed by first-look screening alone — before counting deals missed or mispriced from screening fatigue.

-Portfolio monitoring adds a comparable amount when covenant checks, rent coverage reads, and early-warning reviews are still stitched from spreadsheets.
-Any of the three paths above must clear that bar, not a zero bar.
+Portfolio monitoring adds a comparable amount when covenant checks and rent coverage reads are still stitched from spreadsheets.
+Any of the three paths must clear that bar, not a zero bar.

 Matching the path to the problem